Prepare Kubernetes Cluster for Confluent Operator¶

 kubectl create namespace <namespace-name>

-Install the Confluent Operator CRDs by running the following command:
+Pre-install the Confluent Operator CRDs with the following command:

 Set up statically-provisioned disks¶